 French gamblers, who felt it was politically incorrect for the royal cards to continue being considered high-value, replaced their crowns with personified representations of the ideals of democracy, liberty and honesty, while raising the Ace – considered now to be the personification of the common man – to the highest value.
-It has retained its status until this very day.
+It has retained its status, including maintaining its value as the most flexible and powerful card in blackjack, until this very day.

 Ace in online blackjack Q and A

 - What is the Ace worth in online blackjack?
 The Ace is either worth 1 or 11 in online blackjack, making it a very flexible card.

 - Can I practice playing Aces at free play gambling sites?